mortar-works/mortar-website/src/site/use-cases/young people.md

 pageImage: maxed02.png
 homepageImage: maxed02.png
 description: |-
-  A tailored combination of both Hoop'd and our Triage Tool is being trialled to support educational professionals in Cheshire and Gloucestershire assess the needs of young people at risk of exclusion.
-The What Works directory produced for Social Finance helps identify the most suitable potential interventions for young people and aims to improve the quality and success of referral.
+  The What Works directory assess the needs of young people at risk of exclusion and improves the quality and success of referral.
+The platform uses a tailored combination of both Hoop'd and our Triage Tool and is being trialled to support educational professionals in Cheshire and Gloucestershire.

 order: 4
 ---